Glossary

 O is for Outlined-Patchwork Using patchwork as a base for stitch is one of my favorite thing.
 It is best done after applying the patchwork to a stabilizing base of some kind.
 I like to use some kind of very thin light weight cloth that might just hold the stitch and not add bulk or weight. !
 Idea.
 Using the seam like a a kind of guide, you might highlight any one with stitch to create focus or contrast.
 Honoring the seam in some way as well.

 P is for Pairings The bare bones of patchwork.
 1+1=1.
 Pairing was born from "no scrap too small".
 And honoring the value of connection.
+Two scraps. making two things touch, how one things affects another. the importance of the seam as a meeting place. using tiny bits.

 P is for Paper My first love, before cloth.
 And I am currently considering them, paper and cloth, as sisters.